Emmykage/To-Do-List/README.md

 - Change directory into the project folder
 - Install dev dependencies
 - Open project with text editor to view changes
-- Run the code using [No Liveserver]
+- Run the code using [No Liveserver] https://emmykage.github.io/To-Do-List/

 ### Install
 - No Installation is required

 ### Usage
-- Make changes to the index.html and index.js files then submit pull requests
+- enter Individual ToDo activty and enter to register your activity for the day

 ### Run tests
 - You can use a live server to run the tests